 I’m often asked how I can spend several months at a time in Europe.
 “Doesn’t that get expensive?”
 Clearly, it could.
 But I’m not charging a stay at Four Seasons to my credit card every night, people.
 Let’s rewind a bit, shall we?
 I’m renting my house out while I’m gone to cover my expenses back home.
 I’m leveraging my skills to negotiate media trades at hotels, restaurants and tours to cover the majority of those costs while I’m abroad.
 So what costs does that leave?
 Largely, transportation.
 Overseas flights (while you can find at very competitive rates) get really expensive really quickly.
-For me to go all the places I went in Europe this fall/winter, it would have taken several trips had I not stayed abroad for a while.
+For me to go to all the places I went to in Europe this fall/winter, it would have taken several trips had I not stayed abroad for a while.
 This means I would have spent significantly more money than I had to since I only did one long flight.
-Flights once you’re already abroad are actually very cheap (I never paid more than €145 and paid as low as €35 for some).
+Flights, once you’re already abroad, are actually very cheap (I never paid more than €145 and paid as low as €35 for some).
 Plus, you can easily take trains for a fraction of what domestic flights in the US cost.
 Regardless of whether or not 5 months is realistic for you, I’d argue if you have a flexible schedule it’s more affordable to go and stay for a while (even a few weeks) rather than booking multiple international flights.

 5. Find Travel Companions

 By nature, travel is cheaper when you have someone to share costs with.
 Whether it’s splitting a cab to Charles De Gaulle or half-ing a pizza in Italy, there’s strength in numbers.
-This factor often is what causes me to build my itinerary a particular way.
-If I know one friend can come with me from Brussels to Stockholm, I’ll try to find someone else to meet me within a few days of that for a while (and the more you learn to negotiate media trades to get hotel deals, the easier it is to get people to say yes to come meet you!)
+This factor often is what causes me to build my itinerary in a particular way.
+If I know one friend can come with me from Brussels to Stockholm, I’ll try to find someone else to meet me within a few days of that for a while (and the more you learn to negotiate media trades to get hotel deals, the easier it is to get people to say yes to come to meet you!)
 But even if your friends aren’t willing to spend the money or make the trek, you can easily find ways to connect with other travelers while abroad (in fact, I’d highly recommend doing that regardless.)
 If you’re looking for ways to meet people abroad, I’ve honestly met so many people through Instagram or on Bumble (went on some fun dates this way too!)
-Some of my favorite travel buddies today are people I met while being abroad and connecting with unfamiliar faces.
+Some of my favourite travel buddies today are people I met while being abroad and connecting with unfamiliar faces.
 It’s no longer deemed weird or desperate to meet people in some sort of digital format these days, so put your pride aside and get past that ancient mindset.